g

-Open Forest is an experimental practice-based inquiry into more-than-human forest ecologies and dataflows.
 The project explores how forests and forest data can be produced, thought of and engaged with otherwise: in situated, co-creative ways that consider perspectives of diverse forest creatures and reach beyond extractivist renderings of forests as resources to serve colonialist, neo-liberal agendas.

-The Open Forest activities – experimental walking, storytelling, dérive drifting, and co-creation of feral forest datasets – bring together artists, citizens, policymakers, Indigenous forest guardians, scientists as well as dogs and trees in experiential exchange of their diverse forest experiences and knowledge.
+The Open Forest activities – experimental walking, storytelling, dérive drifting, and co-creation of feral forest datasets – bring together artists, citizens, policymakers, Indigenous forest guardians, scientists as well as dogs

-The project has been initiated by the Open Forest Collective (Andrea Botero, Markéta Dolejšová, Jaz Hee-jeong Choi and Chewie).
+The project was initiated in autumn 2020 by the Open Forest Collective (Andrea Botero, Markéta Dolejšová,

 Role: